API Testing,

 Does Napper work with CI/CD pipelines?

-What scripting language does Napper use?
+What scripting languages does Napper support?

 What file formats does Napper use?